 A transnational european democracy

 As citizens of the European Union we have our own legal European citizenship status within the legal structure underpinning the EU.
 But what does it actually mean to be a ‘union citizen’?
 In our view, it should mean that as citizens we have a right to have a real say on the EU’s future.
-If we don’t have a say and have ways of making our voices heard on the political stage, through votes or civic actions, many of us might lose our trust in European politics.
+If we don’t have a say and have ways of making our voices heard, through votes or civic actions, many of us might lose our trust in European politics.
 We don’t want to let it come to that.
-We request the same rights we have based on our national citizenships to also hold true for our European citizenship!
+We simply request the same rights we have based on our national citizenships to also hold true for our European citizenship.

-So why does it matter so much whether citizens organise nationally or transnationally across all of Europe?
+So why does it matter so much whether citizens organise nationally or transnationally across Europe?

-Right now, it’s impossible for citizens to come together across Europe and found an association to fight for whatever one believes worth fighting for.
-Our civil society is split by national borders, even though we don’t need a passport to cross those borders anymore, we actually lack some of the most fundamental citizens’ right when crossing them.
-We Are Europe! wants to change this!
-We believe that as citizens we will only be heard in Europe when we join together, all 500 million of us.
+Right now, it’s impossible for citizens to come together across Europe and found an association to fight for whatever one believes is worth fighting for.
+Our civil society is split by national borders, even though we don’t need a passport to cross those borders anymore, we actually lack some of the most fundamental citizens’ rights when crossing them.
+We are Europe! wants to change this!
+We believe that as citizens we will only be heard in Europe when we join together and organise transnational cicic action.